 The new tax reform includes an increase in deductible business equipment expenses, from $500,000 a year to $1,000,000 a year.
 This will amount to substantial savings for those companies who use expensive equipment, such as bucket trucks.

 As a result of these tax breaks, businesses are likely to benefit and grow in the following ways:

-- Lower tax payments mean there will be extra money available for job creation, increase in wages, and better, more frequent, bonuses.
+Lower tax payments means there will be extra money available for job creation, increase in wages, and better, more frequent, bonuses.